BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - [Terror]
 - **Relentless Advance (ACTIVE)**

-When an Ogre charges into combat, they can pass 'through’ friendly Orc, Goblin and Bat models when they move and each model that they pass through suffers a Strength 3 hit.
+When an Ogre charges into combat, they can pass 'through' friendly Orc, Goblin and Bat models when they move and each model that they pass through suffers a Strength 3 hit.
 A model that they end their move on is automatically removed as a casualty.
 A model with this special rule cannot be Compelled/Commanded over friendly models if it is forced to Charge as part of that Magical Power.

 </div>